grunnt/grunnt.github.io/content/blog/yab-world-generation.md

 +++
-title = "YAB-World procedural generation" description = "Procedural world generation in YAB-World." date = 2022-01-19
+title = "YAB-World procedural generation" description = "Generating natural looking terrain in a block world." date = 2022-01-19
 [extra]
 blog_icon = "/yab-world-generation/terrain-generation.jpg"
 +++

-Yet Another Block-World is a prototype infinite fully editable world for multiple players.
-You can read more about it [here](/blog/yab-world).
+[Yet Another Block-World](/blog/yab-world) is a prototype infinite fully editable world for multiple players.
 On this page I will explain a bit more about the procedural world generation I used.

 The code is open source and available on [GitHub](https://github.com/grunnt/yab-world) (MIT License).
 The full world generator code can be found [here](https://github.com/grunnt/yab-world/tree/master/server/src/generator/generators) in the server crate.